ranjodh-kaur/PPS_2022/2221010/Program2.md

-## Program2: Write a program to add 2 numbers
+## Program2:Write a program to add 2 numbers

 #include<stdio.h>